What is Fairtrade and why is it important to Ben & Jerry’s?

 - We kicked off a child labour monitoring and remediation program to support children on the journey back to school.

 Next time you dig into a pint of Ben & Jerry’s Half Baked or Chocolate Fudge Brownie, you’ll know that it does more than satisfy your sweet tooth — it’s working toward a future where justice is our first ingredient and farmers and their communities can thrive.
 We think that’s pretty sweet!
-Learn more about our commitment to Fairtrade and equitable working conditions for our ingredient producers.
+Learn more about our and equitable working conditions for our ingredient producers.